skoram1/ADA_Homecare/ADA_homecare_core_document.md

 **external not allowed** - if your query is complex and cannot be fully moved to datamart you must provide complete technical documentation.
 It will be stored for it's governance on our _ADA Solutions_ **sharepoint list** owned by ADA Homecare B2.

-**refresh frequency:** daily, monthly, weekly, live *_disclaimer_: for external sources we will require timestamp of last refresh - continously
+**refresh frequency:** daily, monthly, weekly, liveb
+*_disclaimer: for external sources we will require timestamp of last refresh - continously_

 **refresh triggers:** api, powerbi